mozilla/leadership-training/participants.md

 # Participants

-Read more about the participants joining us in this mentorship program
+Read more about the Open Project Leads joining us in this mentorship program

 ***